ljcoder2015/obsidian-excel/README.md

 - The core features and capabilities of Univer are provided through plugins, making it easy to extend.

-**The Obsidian-Excel plugin will no longer be maintained or updated.
-To download Obsidian-Excel-Plus, please visit [https://github.com/ljcoder2015/obsidian-excel-plus](https://github.com/ljcoder2015/obsidian-excel-plus)**

 > Due to the use of a new architecture, files created with the `obsidian-excel` plugin are not compatible.